Learn the basics with a private lesson

 There are a few requirements for the plastic ball used in pickleball.
 It must be anywhere between 2.76” and 2.98” in diameter, and it must also weigh between 0.780 and 0.935 ounces.

-Standard pickleball balls come in a variety of colors.
+Pickleball balls come in a variety of colors.
 This feature has no restrictions, so long as the ball is entirely one color.

 Nets (permanent and portable)

-Compared to those used in tennis, standard pickleball nets are a little lower and considerably shorter.
+Compared to those used in tennis, pickleball nets are a little lower and considerably shorter.
 With the courts being only 20 feet across, pickleball nets are 22 feet wide, and have a height of 36” at the poles.
 They sag by 2”, making them 34” in the middle.

-Portable pickleball nets are a great resource to have because you can set up a game almost anywhere.
+Nets are a great resource to have because you can set up a game almost anywhere.
 You can use existing tennis, basketball, or badminton courts as makeshift pickleball playing surfaces.

 Photo of the SwiftNet 2.1 Portable Pickleball Net System